d39b/Deep-Language-Classification/documentation/quickstart.md

 ## Numerical Representation

 Neural networks require numerical inputs like real-valued vectors or matrices.
-Therefore, the natural language sentences in our dataset file must be represented numerically, before we can train a neural network.
+Therefore, the natural language sentences in our dataset file must be represented numerically before we can train a neural network.
 For this purpose the script `create_data.py` can be used to add word vector, part-of-speech and syntactic dependency annotations to a dataset file.
 These annotations can then be used as inputs for the neural network.
 For more information see section [Numerical representation](numerical-representation.md) of the documentation.

 For example to add word vectors to a dataset file run: